 All-hazard planning is the key.
 In 3 basic steps, you can provide your family with the tools and information that they need to help them through a wide range of potential emergencies.

 - A Family Disaster Plan will help you build your personal plan for what to do and how to do it!
 Learn about:

-- The most likely types of emergency situation to prepare for in St. Charles County.
+- The types of emergency situations to prepare for in St. Charles County.

-- Important details to include in you emergency plan.
+- Important details to include in your emergency plan.

 - Family Disaster Supplies Kit: Now that you know what you need to do, make sure you have what you need to be able to do it!
 Get some tips on:

 - Make sure you have sources for emergency information.
 Don't rely on just one system, as it may become damaged in an emergency!
 Think about the following: